-We highly recommend the Novare Physical Science textbook.
+We highly recommend the textbook Novare Physical Science.
 It is an excellent textbook that will reinforce what students are learning in the lecture material.
 Any time a student can use multiple modes of learning, it helps them retain the information better.
-However, as a homeschool class you're free to omit the textbook reading altogether or assign reading from a different textbook as you see fit.
-You can find reading plans for various other popular textbooks in the resource section of you parent dashboard.
+However, as a homeschool class you're free to omit the textbook reading altogether or assign reading from a different book as you see fit.